-IMPORTANT: An individual is eligible to receive only two gift cards per fiscal year with the maximum value of \$25 for each gift card.
+IMPORTANT: An individual can receive only two gift cards per fiscal year, with a maximum value of \$25 for each gift card.
 (Total value of \$50 per fiscal year, per individual.)

-- PTAs must create a clear, written, process for handling gift cards.
-Include the process for receiving and logging a gift card, where gift cards are stored, who has access to the cards, and the process for distributing cards or checking out a card and submitting receipts. - Prior to purchasing gift cards, a log should be set up to monitor the purchase and distribution. - The Treasurer must keep all gift cards in a secure area just as you would with the PTA cash box. - The value cannot exceed \$25 per gift card, certificate, or pre-paid card purchased. - While it's preferred that PTAs show appreciation in other ways, gift cards for staff or teacher appreciation are generally allowed if the amount is insubstantial (\$25 or less) and the funds are part of a member-approved budget line item such as teacher/staff appreciation or Reflections awards. - Remember that all gift cards or certificates purchased utilizing PTA funds that come with "bonus" cards belong to the PTA and must be logged and distributed through the same process. - Treasurer should provide a separate report of the gift card log at the board of directors meeting along with the Treasurer's Report.
-The gift card log is to be entered into the meeting minutes for purposes of the audit at the end of the fiscal year.
+- PTAs must create a transparent, written process for handling gift cards.
+Include the procedure for receiving and logging a gift card, where gift cards are stored, who has access to the cards, and the process for distributing cards or checking out a card and submitting receipts. - Before purchasing gift cards, a log should be set up to monitor the purchase and distribution. - The Treasurer must keep all gift cards in a secure area, just as you would with the PTA cash box. - The value cannot exceed \$25 per gift card, certificate, or pre-paid card purchased. - While it's preferred that PTAs show appreciation in other ways, gift cards for staff or teacher appreciation are generally allowed if the amount is insubstantial (\$25 or less).
+The funds are part of a member-approved budget line item such as teacher/staff appreciation or Reflections awards. - Remember that all gift cards or certificates purchased utilizing PTA funds with "bonus" cards belong to the PTA and must be logged and distributed through the same process. - The treasurer should provide a separate report of the gift card log at the board of directors meeting along with the Treasurer's Report.
+The gift card log will be entered into the audit meeting minutes at the fiscal year's end.